mattheworiordan/ably-cli/docs/Security-Hardening.md

 ### 1. User Namespace Remapping

-- Configure Docker daemon for user namespace remapping
+✅ **Implemented**

-- Map container root user to non-privileged user on the host
+User namespace remapping provides enhanced security by mapping the container's root user to a non-privileged user on the host system:

-- Document proper host configuration for user namespace remapping
+- Added explicit configuration for user namespace remapping in `docker/User-Namespace-Remapping.md`
+- Updated container creation to be fully compatible with user namespaces
+- Set proper file permissions for remapped container user
+- See detailed instructions in `docs/User-Namespace-Remapping.md`

 ### 2. AppArmor Profile

+✅ **Implemented**

+An AppArmor profile restricts the container's access to the filesystem and system resources:

+- Created a custom AppArmor profile in `docker/apparmor-profile.conf`
+- Implemented an AppArmor installation script in `docker/install-apparmor.sh`
-- Create an AppArmor profile with strict filesystem access controls
+- Added dynamic AppArmor profile detection in container creation process
-- Limit executable paths to only required binaries
+- The profile limits executable binaries to only those required and restricts filesystem access
-- Implement mandatory access control for all container processes

 ### 3. Enhanced Logging and Monitoring

+✅ **Implemented**

+Comprehensive monitoring and logging for security events:

+- Created a security monitoring script in `docker/security-monitor.sh`
+- Implemented logging for:
+  - AppArmor violations and denied actions
-- Configure logging for blocked syscalls and AppArmor violations
+  - Seccomp blocked syscalls
-- Implement monitoring for container resource usage
+  - Container resource usage and potential abuse
-- Create alerting for potential security breaches
+  - Security alerts based on threshold violations
+- All security logs are collected in `/var/log/ably-cli-security/`

 ## Implementation Plan

 The following steps outline our implementation approach for remaining security measures:

-1. Implement Docker user namespace remapping
-2. Create and test AppArmor profile for access control
-3. Set up enhanced logging and monitoring
 4. Document security testing and audit procedures

 ## Security Best Practices for Development